 A well-crafted blog can set your website apart from the competition.
 While every business's website is trying to sell something, only a select few are sources of valuable information that keep customers coming back for more.
 Webmasters often underrate the importance of blogs.
 They're for SEO, they say, or they're just to get traffic.
-But a good blog can make your site memorable--it's one of the best ways to stand apart from the crowd in the online world.
+But a good blog can make your site memorable--and whilst an SEO content strategy is important, writing a great blog post is one of the best ways to stand apart from the crowd in the online world.

 If you're wondering how to start a blog or what qualities great blogs have in common, you've found the right place.
 Let's take a deep dive into how to write a blog post and then look at some of the dos and don'ts of blogging.